 MUWCI has a dedicated Guidance Office headed by a University Guidance Counsellor who is well-versed with the wide variety of higher educational options available across the globe.

 We do not offer tutoring support for standardised tests.
-We are, however, a testing center for SAT and ACT, so you can take these tests on campus itself.
+We are, however, a testing center for SAT so you can take these tests on campus itself.
 We are not a testing center for the ACT.

 Need-based scholarships are available as part of our financial assistance packages.
 You can learn more on our Scholarships and Fees page.

 The Davis UWC Scholarship Program is open to UWC graduates of exceptional potential who enrol in specific US colleges and universities.
 The programme provides financial support for undergraduate education to these students.
 You can learn more about the Davis UWC Scholarship Program on its website.

 A Gap Year is a year between graduation from MUWCI and enrollment in university.
 A Gap Year can be an excellent opportunity to work on a personal project or engage in purposeful travel.

 We are unable to administer the SAT exam on August 29 and September 26.
 We hope to administer the SAT on 3rd October, 7th November and 5th December if it is safe to do so.